zoogeny/zoogeny/books/story-self/13-Chapter-7-Value-Of-Submission-draft.md

 We may choose to submit for the protection it affords.
 One may choose to submit to the ruling of a judge because of the belief that the judge will offer protection for ones rights.
 The judge offers protection to the plaintiff in exchange for the plaintiff's willingness to submit to the judge's ruling.

 I have chosen to submit myself to rising at dawn.
-My submission is an affirmation of  belief in the virtue of aligning oneself with natural cycles.
+My submission is an affirmation of my belief in the virtue of aligning myself with natural cycles.
 I follow natures lead instead of asserting my own dominance.

 A view of God that I contemplate is a God that is willing to submit to humans.
 I think of the story of Jesus where God chose to suffer and die for humans.